Updated January 2018

 Can USDA loans be used with down payment assistance programs?
 That is a question that many people are asking – but you may be surprised to learn that USDA offers 102% financing depending on your situation – so be sure you know what the different terms mean.

-The USDA loan is one of the hottest loans with home buyers today because of the advantages of the USDA loan over FHA loans.
+The USDA loan is one of the hottest loans with homebuyers today because of the advantages it has over FHA loans.
 Here is a breakdown of the special advantages of the USDA loan program:

 - There are no mortgage insurance payments.
 Unlike FHA-insured residential loan programs, USDA home loans do not have an upfront mortgage insurance payment or an ongoing monthly mortgage insurance payment.
 This will save you a lot of money over the course of the loan term.

 - Competitive interest rates.
 The mortgage interest rates for these USDA guaranteed housing loans are very competitive with other 30-year fixed rate loans offered by conventional mortgage lenders and FHA-approved lenders.

 - The USDA Rural Development Loans are insured by the government.
 Because the government is guaranteeing the loan, lenders are more willing to provide the best lending terms, including lower interest rates.

 - The credit guidelines for USDA mortgages are not stringent and provide a lot of room to accommodate borrowers with spotty credit history.
 While credit requirements are flexible, the borrowers are still required to show that they have the financial ability to repay the loan.
 Although USDA credit guidelines are not as strict as conventional loans, most lenders may still require that you satisfy other conditions in order to qualify.